 Ausable River - New York - Fishing

-The Ausable River is legendary in fly fishing lore.
-It is where some of the famed fly fishing authors got their start and where some of the famed fly tiers honed their craft.
+The Ausable River (of NY) is legendary in fly fishing lore.
+It is where some of the most famed fly fishing authors got their start and also where some of the most famed fly tiers hone their craft.
 It is surrounded by natural beauty and is remarkably wild given its proximity to the population centers of New York City and Montreal.
 The fishing isn't too bad either.
-It certainly belongs on the list of every fisherman who wants to say he has fished the great trout waters of America.
+It certainly belongs on the list of every fisherman who wants to say he or she has fished the great trout waters of America.

 The portion of river between the Highway 86 Bridge and Wilmington Dam is the by far the most famous.
 Highway 86 and River Road closely follow the stream, offering excellent access.
 This part of the stream is heavily stocked with brown and rainbow trout.
 Most of this stream section is fast pocket water, with a few areas (High Falls Gorge, The Flume, and Wilmington Notch) descending into great waterfalls.
 The more gentle pocket water areas are the easiest and safest areas to fish in this portion.
 This is the area most people are thinking of when they talk about the West Branch.
 Just be aware of the regulations.
 There are several catch and release, artificial only areas spread throughout this prime stretch of the Ausable to insure the success of future anglers.